 In April 2005, we were notified by the Korean Federal Trade Commission ("KFTC") that a former reseller, Neat Information Telecommunication, Inc. ("Neat"), had filed a petition against our subsidiary, Avid Technology Worldwide, Inc., alleging unfair trade practices.
 On August 11, 2005, the KFTC issued a decision in favor of Avid regarding the complaint filed by Neat.
-However, Neat filed a second petition with the KFTC on October 17, 2005 alleging the same unfair trade practices as those set forth in the former KFTC petition.
-On January 13, 2006, we filed our response to the second KFTC petition denying Neat's allegations.
-On February 16, 2006, the KFTC reaffirmed its earlier decision in favor of Avid and concluded its review of the case.
-In addition, on October 14, 2005, Neat filed a civil lawsuit in Seoul Central District Court against Avid Technology Worldwide, Inc. alleging unfair trade practices.
-In the civil action, Neat is seeking approximately \$1.7 million in damages, plus interest and attorneys' fees.
-We have filed answers to the complaint denying Neat's allegations.
-We believe that Neat's claims are without merit and we intend to defend ourselves vigorously in these actions.
+On February 16, 2006, in response to a second petition filed by Neat, the KFTC reaffirmed its earlier decision in favor of Avid and concluded its review of the case.
+In addition, on October 14, 2005, Neat filed a civil lawsuit in Seoul Central District Court against Avid Technology Worldwide, Inc. alleging tortious conduct and unfair trade practices.
+On August 11, 2006, Neat filed an identical complaint against Avid Technology, Inc., the parent company of Avid Technology Worldwide, Inc. The cases will proceed in parallel, with judgment expected at the same time.
+Neat alleged damages of approximately \$1.1 million, plus interest and attorneys' fees.
+We have filed answers to the complaints denying Neat's allegations.
+We believe that the claims are without merit and we intend to defend ourselves vigorously in these actions.
 Because we cannot predict the outcome of these actions at this time, no costs have been accrued for any possible loss contingency.